Skip to main content

 2. The signature is used to derive a spending key

-3. The spending key is stored locally in your browser — it is never sent to any server
+3. The spending key is stored locally in your browser — never sent to any server

 Spending Key